 Experience the rich Native American and tribal history of the Seattle area by taking a cruise out to Blake Island to enjoy the Tillicum Village Culture Experience.
 Dine on a tasty buffet that includes Salmon, watch a traditional song and dance performance and wander the island.
 We’ve done this tour ourselves, and it was one of the coolest experiences.
 It was a beautiful show, the food was great, and it was a lovely boat ride out of the city.

 If you like beaches and are visiting Seattle during the perfect summer months, then check out Alki Beach.
 This is one of Seattle’s most famous beach areas.
 There are wonderful biking trails, and restaurants that line the waterfront.
 A relaxing and enjoyable way to spend a nice day in Seattle!

-For a unique idea to sightseeing in Seattle, how about trying Geocaching!
-Geocaching is a FREE scavenger hunt game, and Seattle is actually the home of Geocaching.
-Check out our Geocaching page to learn more about this game and how we incorporate it into our travels, or check out our post about exploring Seattle’s Fremont Neighborhood through Geocaching!
+For a unique idea to sightseeing in Seattle, how about trying Geocaching.
+Geocaching is a FREE scavenger hunt game, and Seattle is actually the home of Geocaching!
+Check out our Geocaching page to learn more about this game and how we incorporate it into our travels.

 For those of you interested in airplanes, you may love the idea of taking a tour of the Boeing facility, just south of Seattle!
 See where and how the planes are built, enjoy the interactive exhibits and even see the new “Dreamliners” yourself!
 If you want to get out of the city for a day, especially to see the natural scenery surrounding the city of Seattle, then one of the most popular trips is out to Snoqualmie Falls.